 Global warming will slowly increase the average heat in our growing seasons.
 In the medium term, however, the primary climatic factors we have to deal with are large GDD variation from year to year, and large yield variations tied to spring-time temperatures.
 Our growing season GDD often vary by 15% to 20% from one year to the next, which really drives home the point of planting suitable varietals which ripen regardless of the type of summer we’ve had.
 Grape harvest yields vary even more, from low crop years like 2012, to record harvests like 2014 in which all six of our varietals yielded 2 to 3 times the amounts in 2012!!
 The yield is not primarily connected to summertime heat, but rather to the springtime from bud-break (when cluster size is being set) to bloom (when fruit set occurs), and even to springtime of the previous year when the number of clusters for the present year is set.
 When conditions are perfect for all of these very temperature-sensitive processes, an amazing harvest results, as in 2014.

 To help visualize the climate data, we produce the three graphs cycling above these tabs (click on the small circles to freeze one).
-The first graph shows both the monthly rainfall and GDD (Growing Degree Days, a measure of accumulated heat during the month) going back to 2004; the second shows the cumulative GDD curves back to 2006, and the third shows daily rainfall and high temperatures for the present year.
+The first graph shows both the monthly rainfall and GDD (Growing Degree Days, a measure of accumulated heat during the month) going back to 2006; the second shows the cumulative GDD curves back to 2006, and the third shows daily rainfall and high temperatures for 2016.

 Monthly GDD and Rainfall

 September was a good month for harvest.
 Hopefully most folks got their fruit off by early October as this year we experienced the wettest October in over 10 years.